alexandergolob/alexander-golob/src/pages/about.md

       has experience engaging with communities, conducting research, and developing and implementing art and placemaking policy, strategy, and integration.
-His studio has worked with city governments on policy and implementation, non-profits embarking upon art initiatives, and early-stage start-ups looking for guidance.
+His studio has worked with city governments on policy and implementation, nonprofits embarking upon art initiatives, and early-stage start-ups looking for guidance.
 Golob Art has opened a 2,500 sq. ft art show in Boston, has held an interactive snapchat art installation at the Peabody Essex Museum, and worked with the City of Methuen on a public art initiative.

       Alexander loves everything about food.
 Learning its historical origins,